lamalex/lamalex.github.io/content/blog/pdfgeneration.md

   - zola build
 ```
 Why are we using chromium-browser and not google chrome?
 I don't have a good answer for why, but when I was setting this build pipeline up
-I ran into an error on travis.
+I ran into an error on Travis.
 ```bash
 $ google-chrome-stable --headless
 164/usr/bin/google-chrome-stable: error while loading shared libraries: libatk-bridge-2.0.so.0: cannot open shared object file: No such file or directory